All About Delta-8 THC

 The answer is YES, but more mildly than Delta-9 THC.1

 If you enjoy a less intense high, Delta-8 THC may be for you.
 It can be helpful for those who want to avoid any anxiety or paranoia from the high of regular Delta-9 THC.
+Some have compared the effects of Delta-8 to that of Indica marijuana strains.
+This is associated with a heavy body high, some may call it "couch-locked".
+This is in contrast to the reported head-high, sativa effects of Delta-10 THC.

 Besides the high, Delta-8 has some useful properties that can benefit anyone’s wellness routine.
 Many have found Delta-8 to be an anxiety-reducer, and an efficient pain-management tool.2,3 Effects on the digestive system have been shown to be prominent.
 Delta-8 THC was shown to help increase food consumption and could be used as a “therapeutic agent” to treat eating disorders.4 It can also be used to suppress vomiting.5 More research is necessary to fully understand the benefits Delta-8 THC may provide.